Osteoarthritis Care in East Lancashire and Ribble Valley

-We use consistent CareGivers who know exactly what level of physical support each Client needs from them.
+Our reliable team of CareGivers know exactly what level of physical support each of our Clients needs.

-Living with osteoarthritis can lead to frustration and weariness when a person can no longer perform simple, daily tasks with ease.
-We ensure that our Clients are comfortable and their dignity is respected at all times.
+Osteoarthritis can lead to frustration and weariness, when a person can no longer perform simple, daily tasks with ease.
+At Right at Home East Lancashire and Ribble Valley, we ensure that our CareGivers are available to make sure that our Clients are comfortable and their dignity is respected at all times.

-Our CareGivers are highly trained in delivering osteoarthritis care or other types of arthritis-related care to those who need physical assistance.
+Our East Lancashire and Ribble Valley-based CareGivers are highly trained in delivering osteoarthritis care or other types of arthritis-related care to those who need physical assistance.

 - Meal preparation